-Located on the shores of the Lake Huron is this beautiful city of St. Ignace.
-St. Ignace is the county seat of Mackinac County and a great place to visit because of its rich history and culture.
+Located on the shores of Lake Huron is the beautiful city of St. Ignace, the county seat of Michigan's Mackinac County.

 The cultural makeup of the city is really wonderful.

 Are you interested in learning more about this fascinating destination?

 Here are the best things to do in St. Ignace, Michigan:

 Go Hiking at Straits State Park

 Hiking is one of the most enjoyable activities that you're going to have at Straits State Park.

 The most important trail that runs through the entire park is very near to the viewpoint of Mackinac Bridge.

 It then intersects with the North Country trail after traveling about three-fourths of a mile.